What is Hot Money: Unveiling the Intricacies

 The Psychological Drivers of Hot Money

 Behavioural economics can explain investors’ behaviour in hot money flows.
 Dr. Richard Thaler, a pioneer in this field, introduced the concept of “mental accounting”—the idea that people treat money differently based on context.
-This explains why investors might be more willing to take risks with short-term speculative investments (hot money) than with their long-term savings.
+This explains why investors might be more willing to take risks with short-term speculative investments (hot money) than long-term savings.

 Impact on Emerging Economies